marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 The declared sending host is historically associated with a domain linked to phishing and other suspicious activity.

-Based on the combination of brand impersonation, deceptive domain structure, lack of email authentication, and supporting IP reputation data, this email is assessed to be a phishing attempt.
+Based on the analysis, the email is assessed to be a phishing attempt leveraging brand impersonation of Duolingo and social engineering techniques to solicit engagement.
+The use of a freemail domain, authenticated SMTP (ESMTPSA), inconsistent sender infrastructure, and reply-to domain misalignment further supports the conclusion that the message is malicious in nature.

 The recipient did not report any interaction with the email.